Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Review and notation

+Another source of modular invariants are the \textit{conformal embeddings}, which are VOAs $\cV'$ containing $\cV$ (or conformal nets and subnets in the subfactor picture) but with the same central charge.
+The corresponding modular invariant is built from the branching rules expressing irreducible extended modules as direct sums of the original modules.
+The result is a block-diagonal modular invariant.

 An important example is the Drinfeld double of finite groups $G$.
 Throughout this paper we will restrict to the simpler case of trivial 3-cocycle twist, as finite groups are not our primary interest.
 The primaries are pairs $(g,\chi)$ where $g$ is a representative of a conjugacy class in $G$ and $\chi$ is an irreducible representation (\textit{irrep}) of the centraliser $Z_g(G)$.
 The vacuum 1 is $(1,1)$.
 We'll write Ver$(G)$ for its Verlinde ring.
+The sufferable modular invariants \cite{Ost,Ev}, are parametrized by pairs $(H,\psi)$ where $H$ is a subgroup of $G\times G$, and $\psi\in H^2_H(\textrm{pt};\bbT)$ here plays the role of discrete torsion: then $\beta_g(h):=\psi(g,h)\,\psi(h,g)^{-1}$ is a 1-dimensional representation of $Z_H(g)$ and can be used to twist a modular invariant, for example.
+The diagonal modular invariant corresponds to the choice $H=\Delta=\{(g,g) :g\in G\}$ and $\psi=1$.
+Sections 3.2 and 5.1 include examples of $\psi\ne 1$.
+No such parametrisation of sufferable modular invariants is known in the loop group setting, though no SU($n$) modular invariant is known to us to be insufferable (there are plenty of insufferable modular invariants for other Lie groups $G$ however).

 The other important example for us is the loop group $LG$ at level $k\in\bbZ_{>0}$, where $G$ is a compact, connected, simply-connected Lie group.
 We write Ver$_k(G)$ for its Verlinde ring and $P_+^k(G)$ for its primaries $\Phi$.
 In particular, for $G$ of rank $r$, $\lambda\in P_+^k(G)$ is the affine highest-weight $\lambda=(\lambda_0; \lambda_1,\ldots,\lambda_r)\in\bbZ_{\ge 0}^{r+1}$ where $\sum a^\vee_i\lambda_i=k$ for positive integers $a_i^\vee$ (the \textit{co-labels}) depending only on $G$.
 For all $G$, $a_0^\vee=1$ and $(k;0,\ldots,0)$ denotes the vacuum 1.
 Ver$_k(G)$ can be expressed as $R_G/I_k(G)$ for some ideal $I_k(G)$ of $R_G$ called the \textit{fusion ideal}, and primary $\lambda$ is associated to class $[\rho_{\overline{\lambda}}]\in R_G/I_k(G)$ where $\rho_{\overline{\lambda}}$ is the $G$-irrep with highest-weight $\overline{\lambda}=(\lambda_1,\ldots,\lambda_r)$.
 For example, for $G=\mathrm{SU}(n)$, we have all $a_i^\vee=1$, there are $n$ simple-currents, and charge-conjugation is nontrivial iff $n>2$.